Dularian/Diazzo/README.md

 # Diazzo

-Diazzo, the simple mobile disc golf app
+## Disc golf mobile app for tracking rounds for yourself or with you and your friends.